boomfly/meteor-postcss/README.md

 - PostCSS 8.0.0
 - postcss-load-config 3.0.0

+## Warning!
+Autoprefixer >10 doesn't work with Meteor 2.0 for now, use Autoprefixer 9.8.6

 From version 2.0.0 it uses [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config).
 Thanks to [@mitar](https://github.com/mitar).
 For more info check: [#32](https://github.com/juliancwirko/meteor-postcss/pull/32).

 ## Use PostCSS with Meteor - Package